mathworks/docmaker/tbx/docerdoc/about.md

 ## Release notes

-Doc'er is currently under development, with an initial release planned for Q3 2024.
+Doc'er is currently under development, with an initial release within MathWorks planned for Q3 2024.

 ## Contributors